piripinui/image-detection-demo/README.md

 https://github.com/bourdakos1/Custom-Object-Detection

 Some modifications to this example have been done to specifically detect poles, transformers and streetlights.
-These can be found in the Custom-Object-Detection directory.
+These can be found in the `Custom-Object-Detection` directory.
 These should be overlaid over a clone of the repo above.
+The main file is in a subdirectory called `object_detection` and is called `google_pole_object_detection_runner.py`.
+This is the script that should be run and when running it creates a web service that will process image files in a directory called `images` below the root directory.
+It will create new images labelled with detected equipment in `images/processed`.
+To run the script execute a command line like this

+`python object_detection/google_pole_object_detection_runner.py 3200`

+The last parameter defines the port number the service will run on.